 So value is due to The Pianist’s generally self-effacing nature, then, as well as its creeping formalist prison when even the most open of spaces provides no refuge or respite from the terror of the unknown.
 This said, The Pianist struggles, to a lesser extent, with a problem that would besiege another wartime survivor’s tale from a famously madcap director, Werner Herzog’s Rescue Dawn: value-ridden though the films may be, both suffer from the nagging suspicion that their directors ought to have been elsewhere in the cinematic world (all of David Cronenberg’s estimable post-2000 canon fits snugly in here as well).

 In other words, far be it from me to decry a director like Polanski from settling into a more restrained groove late in his life, but one still pines for what a younger version of the same man might have whipped up on the same topic between the maelstrom of combustible works like Cul-de-sac, Knife in the Water, and Macbeth.
 Certainly, The Pianist doesn’t struggle with anonymity quite like the solidly constructed but ultimately incognito Rescue Dawn (Werner Herzog directing an Oscarbait flick?
 Something must have been in the water).
-But one struggles to unearth something surreptitiously investigative smuggled underneath the ironclad but hardly revolutionary or fluxional filmmaking on display.
+But one struggles to find something investigative smuggled underneath the ironclad but hardly revolutionary or fluxional filmmaking on display.
 Valid though The Pianist’s expression of quiet apocalypse may be, it never fully bats away the rising suspicions that little has been added (and a great deal has been retracted) to the notion of experience and trauma captured in many Holocaust films with their glut over the past twenty five years.